-- 3. After the first successful log-in you are required to change the root password. - 4.
-After log-in the Web GUI is available.
-Check system details in the top right-hand side of the Web GUI. - 5.
+- 3. After the first successful log in you are required to change the root password. - 4.
+After log in the WebUI is available; check the system details in the top right-hand side of the WebUI.

 In the Navigation Bar on the left side, navigate to the ACCESS > Serial Ports page.
 The Serial Ports page displays a list of all the serial devices, including the links to a Web Terminal or SSH connection for each.

-USING THE WEB GUI
+USING THE WEBUI